ElinaBoman/lucias_dog_walk_AB/README.md

 To make the program user friendly there is a color function that will randomly change the color of the text in the terminal.
 This is to make the program funnier to use.

 ### Future Features
-- This app should in the future have the abillity to add a new dog to the program.
+- This app should in the future have the abillity to add a new dog to the program
-- There will be a delete function for the user to delete price for each dog when the price has been paid.
+- More styling should be added to text
+- Prices should be adjustable, having different prices for different dogs, depending on maintenance.

 ***
 ## Data Model
 The walks and price information is stored in a Googel spread sheet.
 The worksheet contains two sheets, "walks" and "price".
 Inside the "walks" sheet information enterd by user is stored.
 This information is then used to calculate the price, and then store price information inside the "price" sheet.